pbv/targeted-quickcheck/README.md

 This library implements generation using Hill Climbing and Simulated Annealing.
 To use it, simply import `Test.QuickCheck.Target` (alongside the usual QuickCheck imports) and write generators using the strategies defined in this module.
-See the examples in the test suite for guidance.
+See the examples module for guidance.

 ----